Skip to main content.

 • Daily rounds with Maternal-Fetal Medicine Specialist

-• Participation in care of antenatal patients and high risk laboring patients
+• Management of antepartum patients and high risk laboring patients

 • Management of the inpatient service along with participation in operative cases

-• Abdominal and transvaginal ultrasound at the Center for Advanced Fetal Care (CAFCA), a regional referral center that performs 10,000 ultrasounds annually
+• Abdominal and transvaginal ultrasound at the Center for Advanced Fetal Care (CAFC), a regional referral center that performs 10,000 ultrasounds annually

 • Online learning modules to compliment the hands-on experience

-• Organized by class teams, with each class having a clinic one-half day a week
+• Organized by class, with each class having a clinic one-half day a week

 • Continuity stressed to maximize patient care and procedures